Avanade/Beef/src/Beef.Core/README.md

 <br/>

-## Beef.CodeGen
+## Beef.CodeGen namespace

 The [`CodeGenerator`](./CodeGen/CodeGenerator.cs) provides the core _code generation_ capabilities used by all the tooling.

 <br/>

-## Beef.Diagnostics
+## Beef.Diagnostics namespace

 Provides additional diagnostics capabilities leveraged by _Beef_; primarily the [`Logger`](./Diagnostics/Logger.cs) which enables implementation agnostic logging to be leveraged.
-Generally as startup the actual logging capabaility is bound (bind) to the `Logger` so that logged messages are routed and output as required.
+Generally at startup the actual logging capabaility is bound (bind) to the `Logger` so that logged messages are routed and output as required.

 <br/>

-## Beef.Entities
+## Beef.Entities namespace

 Provides the key capabilities to enable the rich _business entity_ functionality central to _Beef_.